nimh-sfim/lab-docs/set_up_laptop.md

 - Do **not** add your NIH account to System Preferences-> Internet Accounts.
 We use Outlook for mail and adding the account there will just do things like have everything downloaded in parallel to Mac Mail.
 - Log into an iCloud account - an iCloud account is necessary to download even free software from the App Store and may be necessary for some OS updates.
 If you don't want to have a personal account on a work laptop, you can consider making a new iCloud account specifically for your work laptop.
 Unless you want to pay for storage, you should turn off most sharing except for the Notes app.
+- You may run into an issue where your Keychain gets locked automatically if you have been inactive on your laptop, meaning you get asked for your password frequently.
+If this happens, you can set a length of time before Keychain asks for your password.
+See [this link][keychain] for instructions - if you uncheck both boxes, it should stop asking for your password so often.

 ### Clone GitHub repos